NIH-NCPI/ncpi-fhir-study-summary-ig/README.md

-# ncpi-fhir-study-summary-ig
+# NCPI FHIR Study Summary Implmentation Guide
-Implementation Guide governing storage of Summary Data in FHIR
+Profiles and guidelines for storing Data-Dictionaries, Summary Statistics and other forms of Study Meta-data in FHIR.